 - Apply statistical techniques appropriately.

-College of DuPage has several transfer agreements in place with four-year colleges and universities and the Illinois Articulation Initiative (IAI).
-For more information on specific transfer agreements, visit cod.edu/transfer.
+College of DuPage has several sociology transfer agreements in place with four-year colleges and universities to save you time, money and make the transfer process easier.

 Take the next step in your career search and discover job titles of recent graduates, places where alumni are working, estimated salary and more through Career Coach.
 Browse sociology career data.